01mf02/jq-lang-spec/spec.typ

 - xs -> $x$
 - literature research
 - try-catch and ? are different from jq, but can be simulated via label-break
+- exception = error or break
+- evaluation for $alt$
+- remove some filter cases in proof of lemma --- it's not exhaustive anyway right now